 For those unfamiliar with the ride, imagine a larger version of Lagoon’s more recent kiddie ride, Red Rock Rally.
 Carriages were attached to a cable that rotated around two motorized discs.
 As cars were pulled around the oval track, they picked up speed and whipped around the disc at each end.

 Lagoon’s Whip very rarely appears in any historical accounts of the park and photos are rare, too.
 When the ride does appear in photos, it’s usually obscured or in the background.
 It operated for many decades, yet few acknowledge its existence.

-The earliest evidence of The Whip at Lagoon that I’ve found so far is a mention in a 1939 brochure.
-But it could’ve been installed as early as the 1920s.
+The Whip was one of a handful of new rides introduced in 1925.
 Mangels modified carriage designs on later models.
 It’s possible that Lagoon updated their carriages over time like they have done on other rides like the Captive Aeroplanes (which were replaced with large, shiny Rockets).